-Solitary Watch offers interns an opportunity to gain reporting, research, and outreach skills while working on an important human rights issue.
-Individuals with a background or interest in journalism, law, and criminal justice, including formerly incarcerated individuals, are especially encouraged to apply, as are those interested in utilizing online media to advance social justice.
+Solitary Watch offers interns an opportunity to gain reporting, research, and outreach skills while working on an important domestic human rights issue.
+Individuals with a background or interest in journalism, law, and criminal justice, including formerly incarcerated individuals and others directly impacted by the criminal justice system, are especially encouraged to apply, as are those interested in utilizing media to advance social justice.

 Interns work a flexible part-time schedule.
 The minimum time commitment is 8 hours/week during the school year and 15/week during the summer; more is welcome.

-Interns create original content for Solitary Watch, and assist in building the reach and readership of the site.
-Interns will generally have the opportunity to:
+Interns conduct research, create original content for Solitary Watch, and assist in building the reach and readership of the site.
+Along with minimal routine administrative work, interns will generally have the opportunity to:

-- Assist with background research for investigative articles
+• Assist with research and reporting for investigative articles

 Most of the work will be performed independently and remotely, keeping in close touch with the site editors—veteran reporter James Ridgeway (D.C.) and independent media editor Jean Casella (New York)—by email and phone.
-We do strongly prefer interns in the New York or D.C. metro areas to allow for face-to-face meetings, but will consider especially well-qualified interns in any location.
-The internship may involve some local travel to conduct interviews or to visit prisons and other sites.
+We do strongly prefer interns in the New York or D.C. metro areas to allow for weekly face-to-face meetings, but exceptionally well-qualified interns in other locations may be considered as well.
+The internship may involve some local travel to conduct interviews or to visit prisons or other sites.

 We are happy to fulfill the supervision requirements of any college internship program.